-- Michelle Ann Abate, "NosferatUrsula: The Little Mermaid and Vampirism," The Journal of Popular Culture, 54.1 (2021): 165 184. - Amanda Putnam, "Mean Ladies: Transgendered Villains in Disney Films," Diversity in Disney Films: Critical Essays on Race, Ethnicity, Gender, Sexuality, and Disability, Ed.
-Johnson Cheu, McFarland Publishers, 2013, 147 - 162. - Hastings, A. Waller.
+Michelle Ann Abate, "NosferatUrsula: The Little Mermaid and Vampirism."
+The Journal of Popular Culture, 54.1 (2021): 165 - 184.

+Amanda Putnam, "Mean Ladies: Transgendered Villains in Disney Films," Diversity in Disney Films: Critical Essays on Race, Ethnicity, Gender, Sexuality, and Disability, Ed.
+Johnson Cheu, McFarland Publishers, 2013, 147 - 162.

+Hastings, A. Waller.
 "Moral Simplification in Disney's The Little Mermaid," The Lion and the Unicorn, 17.
-1 (June 1993): 83 92.
+1 (June 1993): 83 - 92.

 Virtual Discussion Prompt #6: I have been directing much of the discussion thus far-also, you've read my thoughts on The Little Mermaid in general and Ursula in particular.
 Therefore, for this post, I'd like to borrow the theme from one of my favorite series of books when I was young and invite you to "Choose Your Own Adventure."
 Please compose your own discussion prompt about the materials that you read for this session.
 State your chosen issue clearly at the start of your post, and then discuss it.
+[Engages with ELO 1.1, ELO 2.1, and ELO 2.2-and potential others, depending on the type of prompt the student create.]

 Virtual Discussion post due by 11:59pm on Tuesday, September 30.
 Peer Reflection post due by 11:59pm on Thursday, October 2.

 Reminder: All calendar dates and clock times are local to Columbus, OH.